uvarc/rc-website/content/userinfo/hpc/software/nextflow.md

 # nextflow.config file:
 Config files are generally for
 - params: workflow parameters (like input filenames, paths, job settings) processes to define global or process-specific options, or profiles.
-- process: additional processes specifying global and/or per-process settings, software environments, profiles, and job settings
+- processes: additional processes specifying global and/or per-process settings, software environments, profiles, and job settings
+- profiles: specify a commonly used collection of settings/parameters

 ```